 0x and then the number.

-Binary and octal numeral systems are rarely used, but also supported using
+Binary and octal numeral systems are rarely used, but also supported using the

-parseInt (later in this chapter).
+parseInt (which we will see later in this chapter).

 num.toString(base) returns a string representation of